Loops and Files#

 Long book!

-The first line of the if statement specifies the condition we’re checking for.
+The first line specifies the condition we’re checking for.
 Like the header of a for statement, the first line of an if statement has to end with a colon.

 If the condition is true, the indented statement runs; otherwise, it doesn’t.
 In the previous example, the condition is true, so the print statement runs.
 In the following example, the condition is false, so the print statement doesn’t run.